k8ssandra/k8ssandra-terraform/azure/modules/storage/README.md

-# Terraform google cloud storage module
+# Terraform Azure cloud storage module
 This is a Dynamic modules in Terraform to create Azure Storage Account in a subnet.

 * main.tf : contains all the resources which will be created with `terraform apply` command.
 * variables.tf : contains all variables required to create the resources.
 * outputs.tf : contains output attributes of the resources.

-## google cloud resources created
+## Azure cloud resources created
 * Azure Storage Account
     * Network profile( configured a subnet_id, let subnet resources will be able to communicate with the storage account privately.)
 * Azure Storage Container